 What is Your EB1 Priority Date?

-You priority date. is your place in line to get a green card.
+Your priority date is your place in line to get a green card.

 Your priority date is the day that the USCIS received the I-140 visa petition filed by you or your employer.